 2. Sherry Vinegar

 Like apple cider, sherry vinegar is another great ACV alternative.
 It has the same acidity but with a distinct taste.
-You should be careful in using this because it can affect the taste of your dish.
+You should be careful in using sherry because it can affect the taste of your dish.
 Knowing how to balance out the flavor by adding or using less is key!

 3. Balsamic Vinegar